-Our consolidated net loss for the fiscal years ended March 31, 2019 and 2018, was \$3.6 million and \$1.1 million, respectively.
+Our consolidated net income for the year ended March 31, 2020 was \$3.5 million as compared to net loss of \$3.6 million for the year ended March 31, 2019.
 Our profitability depends, to a material extent, on the performance of contracts that we purchase.
 Historically, we have experienced higher delinquency rates than traditional financial institutions because substantially all of our Contracts and Direct Loans are to non-prime borrowers, who are unable to obtain financing from traditional sources due primarily to their credit history.
 Contracts and Direct Loans made to these individuals generally entail a higher risk of delinquency, default, repossession, and higher losses than loans made to consumers with better credit.